takbirgazi/task-management/README.md

 *Installation Guide*

 * npm install
-* Create .env file and insert some variable and values
+* Create .env file and insert some variables and values
     * MONGODB_URL